apache/cloudstack-documentation/source/plugins/nicira-plugin.rst

 -------------------------------------

 The Nicira NVP plugin adds Nicira NVP as one of the available SDN implementations in CloudStack.
-With the plugin an exisiting Nicira NVP setup can be used by CloudStack to implement isolated guest networks and to provide additional services like routing and NAT.
+With the plugin an existing Nicira NVP setup can be used by CloudStack to implement isolated guest Networks and to provide additional services like routing and NAT.

 Features of the Nicira NVP Plugin
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The following table lists the CloudStack network services provided by
+The following table lists the CloudStack Network services provided by
 the Nicira NVP Plugin.

 .. cssclass:: table-striped table-bordered table-hover